What happens when sleep hygiene doesn’t work?

 Facilitators - Matthew Cole - BABCP Accredited Cognitive Behavioural Psychotherapist

-- How to use Evidenced Based Interventions for the treatment of Insomnia
+- Learn how to use evidenced-based interventions for the treatment of insomnia.

 Attendees should have a greater understanding about chronic insomnia and its effects on physical, psychological and emotions systems and how by reducing the impact of insomnia, their clients will have more physical and mental resources to create meaningful change.

 What difference will it make to my work?